ARez2/LootLocker-Godot-SDK/README.md

 ### Which Godot version is supported ?

-This SDK is currently coded using 4.2-dev3 release, it will be most likely compatible with the most up to date 4.x release ONLY.
+This SDK is currently coded using **4.2-dev3** release of _Godot_ engine, it will be most likely compatible with the most up to date 4.x release ONLY.
 And further releases as they'll come.
+It has only been tested on _Windows_ for now.
+It may or may not work on other platforms.

+### Does this SDK is usable ?

+Right now, not really, as error management especially is really really bad (it sucks to be honest) !
+DO NOT use it YET, be patient, contribute if you can and will.

+### What is the plan for the following weeks/months ?

+To continue working on the core of the SDK (low-level HTTPRequest handler and error management), add more _LootLocker_ features, in random order:
+* Google Auth,
+* Steam Auth,
+* some Player stuff,
+* things I don't know yet (achievements for instance, if they are added soon)